Brucephalus/Textbooks/Prosocial.md

 Most of this cost doesn’t hit all at once.
 It hits later, when you’re looking for support, growth, or elevation—and the doors don’t open.
 Because you already “won”… and lost the path forward.

 A Pyrrhic victory is a sugar high: intense, short-lived, and followed by crash.
 Don’t trade your long game for a cheap shot.
 The strongest men aren’t those who _win everything_.
 They’re the ones who know _what’s worth winning_.

-Expansion of Topic **8.2.2.2 Delaying the Strike, Not Abandoning the Field** results in meaningful, non-speculative substance and is within scope.

 ##### 8.2.2.2 Delaying the Strike, Not Abandoning the Field